-Many banks will require that a business has an EIN before they will open a business bank account for a restaurant.
-Any business that will hire employees must have an EIN.
-Some other paperwork and filings that a restaurant must submit might also request to have the business’s EIN number.
+Many banks will require that a business have an EIN before opening a business bank account for a restaurant.
+Any company that will hire employees must have an EIN.
+Some other paperwork and filings that a restaurant must submit might also request to have the business’s EIN.

 The IRS issues EINs at no charge, and the application is rather simple.
-Entrepreneurs that don’t feel comfortable with handling it themselves can ask CorpNet to submit the form for them.
+Entrepreneurs who don’t feel comfortable handling it themselves can ask CorpNet to submit the form for them.

 Regardless of the business entity type, it’s always beneficial to keep a restaurant’s financial records and funds separate from the owners’ records and accounts.
-In the case of LLCs and corporations, it’s absolutely imperative because mixing personal and business finances could result in losing the status of legal separation between owner and business.
-That could put the business owners at risk of having their homes, savings accounts, vehicles, and other assets used in lawsuits or to pay down business debt.
+In the case of LLCs and corporations, it’s imperative because mixing personal and business finances could result in losing the status of legal separation between owner and business.
+That could put the business owners at risk of having their homes, savings accounts, vehicles, and other assets used to pay damages in lawsuits or other business debt.

-After a restaurant’s business entity is formed, it’s time to open a business bank account and credit accounts so expenses can be paid from the funds in those accounts and any revenue from customers can go to the appropriate place.
+After a restaurant’s business entity is formed, it’s time to open a business bank account and credit accounts.
+Doing so will allow business expenses to be paid from the funds in those accounts, and revenue from customers can go to the appropriate place.

 You’ve probably seen those restaurant inspection reports in the newspaper.
 Of course, no restaurant wants to be called out for violations or put their customers or staff at risk, so that’s why it’s critical to understand health and safety laws.
 Fortunately, many state and regulatory agencies will work cooperatively with restaurateurs to help them understand the rules and guide them in what they must do to comply with the requirements.

 Stating the obvious, before you can open a restaurant, you need to find a home for it and equip that space with everything you’ll need to create your menu items and serve your customers.
-This is an excellent time to revisit your business plan where you’ve identified many of the things you must take care of to make your restaurant operational.
-As you check items off of your list, you may also want to update your business plan if you discover your actual costs are higher or lower than you anticipated.
+This is an excellent time to revisit your business plan and review the things you need to make your restaurant operational.
+As you check items off your list, you may want to update your business plan if you discover your actual costs are higher or lower than you anticipated.

 Step 11.
-Get the Right Restaurant Permits and Licenses
+Get the Required Restaurant Permits and Licenses

 As you look for qualified, dependable staff members for your restaurant, it’s critical to understand all of the laws employers must abide by.
-An HR consultant can help make sure you conduct the hiring process correctly and comply with requirements after you’ve brought staff on the payroll.
+An HR consultant can help ensure you conduct the hiring process correctly and comply with requirements after you’ve brought staff on the payroll.

 Your job applications and job interviews must follow all applicable hiring and anti-discrimination laws.
 Also, learn about applicable minimum wage and child labor laws.
 Restaurants often hire teens, and there are restrictions on the number of hours they’re allowed to work and the tasks they’re permitted to perform.

-Also, have a training plan in place to onboard new employees and to give existing employees an opportunity to sharpen and expand their skills.
+Also, have a training plan to onboard new employees and allow existing employees to sharpen and expand their skills.

 A “build it and they will come” mentality to starting a business rarely leads to success; it’s critical to actively market and advertise a restaurant.
 Get all your branding and marketing assets up and running so that you can use them to promote your restaurant and give people the information they need before they visit.